mblayman/mattlayman.com/content/django-riffs/2022-10-04-accepting-files.md

     that can cause a Denial of Service (DOS) attack and make your site inaccessible.

-REMOVE
-If you conclude that `FileSystemStorage` will not work for your app, is there another good option?
-Absolutely!

 The most popular storage package to reach for is
 {{< extlink "https://django-storages.readthedocs.io/en/latest/" "django-storages" >}}.